Slivicon/StartMeUp/README.md

 # StartMeUp
-This mod provides support for Automatic Motor Start when using the "Seasons" mod.
+This mod provides support for Automatic Motor Start when using the "Seasons" mod with Farming Simulator 17.